-Year Ended June 30 2014 2013 Gross patient service revenue \$ 756,051,000 \$ 743,163,000 Revenue deductions: Charity care 5,933,000 9,527,000 Contractual and other allowances 157,886,000 161,533,000 Net patient service revenue 592,232,000 572,103,000 Less provision for bad debts 29,295,000 26,564,000 Net patient service revenue less provision for i bad debts \$ 562,937,000 \$ 545,539,000
+Year Ended June 30

+2015 2014

+Gross patient service revenue \$ 772,094,000 \$ 756,051,000

+Revenue deductions:

+Charity care 3,202,000 5,933,000

+Contractual and other allowances 144,236,000 157,886,000

+Net patient service revenue 624,656,000 592,232,000

+Less provision for bad debts 19,431,000 29,295,000

+Net patient service revenue less provision

+for bad debts \$ 605,225,000 \$ 562,937,000

 Patient accounts receivable are reduced by an allowance for doubtful accounts.
 In evaluating the collectability of accounts receivable, the Hospital analyzes its past history and identifies trends to estimate the appropriate allowance for doubtful accounts and provision for bad debts.
 For receivables associated with services provided to patients who have third-party coverage, the Hospital analyzes contractually due amounts and provides an allowance for doubtful accounts and a provision for bad debts, if necessary.
 For receivables associated with self-pay patients (which includes both patients without insurance and patients with deductible and copayment balances due for which third-party coverage exists for part of the bill), the Hospital records a provision for bad debts in the period of service on the basis of its past experience.
 The difference between the approved rates and the amounts actually collected after all reasonable collection efforts have been exhausted is charged off against the allowance for doubtful accounts.
-The Hospital has not changed its charity care or uninsured discount policies during fiscal years 2014 or 2013.
+The Hospital has not changed its charity care or uninsured discount policies during fiscal years 2015 or 2014.